katarina33/ltlsurfcharters/src/pages/projects/moon-palikir.md

 ---
 ### The Moon Palikir surf charter takes you to surf the best waves in Mentawai or around the Telos Islands.

-We choose to concentrate on 1 area to maximize the surf time and limit the time wasted sailing.
+Moon Palikir is a 100 foot vessel especially designed for surf trips with powerful twin engines and fully equipped to hunt down the best waves around the archipelago. \
+\
+One of the fastest boats operating on the islands, which makes it easy to dislocate between surf spots becoming ideal for extended charters all over Sumatra.
+Trips to Telo are also on the route, without extra costs to be charged from the guests. \
+\
 They will go the extra mile to make sure you have an unforgettable experience.

 ![Moon Palikir Surf Charter Trips Mentawai or Telos Islands waves](/images/moon-palikir-surf-charter-trips-mentawai-telos-islands-waves.jpg "Moon Palikir Surf Charter Trips Mentawai or Telos Islands")